madebycomrades/process/README.md

 #### At the start of each sprint
 We should have a kick-off meeting where we look through the backlog (which should have been prioritised) and pick a set of stories that can be achieved in the time available.

-Developers will discuss the stories that the business/product owner has provided, discuss them in detail, add technical details and potentially split the stories up into smaller logical chunks of work which can be recorded as tasks on Trello. ** Should this be re-worded?  'smaller sub-stories' or similar, rather than 'tasks'? **
+Developers will discuss the stories that the business/product owner has provided, discuss them in detail, add technical details and potentially split the stories up into smaller logical chunks of work which can be recorded as tasks within the story on Trello.

 We should decide upon the length of the sprint - two weeks is a practical time-span, unless there is a valid reason to change.